peterjc/thapbi-pict/docs/examples/drained_ponds/presence_absence.rst

 --------------

-Rather than reviewing all of the true positives, I will note that in some cases we found more reads and that declared a result in more samples.
+Rather than reviewing all of the true positives, I will note that in some cases we found more reads and thus declared a result in more samples.
 For example, we report *Barbus barbus* in 49 samples, versus:

     In addition, *Barbus barbus* was detected at two sites (202 reads), ...